 Judith fourth when arriving at T2

-After completing the 180km cycle Teresa Adam reached the second outstanding leading transition with a 16 ′ advantage over Kessler, 19 ′ over McBride and 23 ′ over Judith Corachán, who had placed fourth in the last kilometers of the cycling segment.
+After completing the 180km of cycling Teresa Adam reached the second leading leading transition with a 16 ′ advantage over Kessler, 19 ′ over McBride and 23 ′ over Judith Corachán, who had placed fourth in the final kilometers of the cycling segment.

-With this race situation Judith had the slot for Hawaii in her hands, but she still had to run the Marathon.
-He started strong, running at rhythms similar to Adam and Kessler and little by little he was cutting the advantage that McBride took out.
-Judith was struggling to get on the podium, knowing that the first two were already qualified for the Hawaii World Cup.
+With this career situation Judith had the slot for Hawaii in her hands, but she still had to run the Marathon.
+He started strong, running at rhythms similar to Adam and Kessler and was slowly cutting the advantage that McBride took.
+Judith struggled to get on the podium, knowing that the first two were already qualified for the Hawaii World Cup.

-Passing for kilometer 12 Judith was placed third.
-In the half marathon the situation was as follows, Teresa Adam, the solo leader, running conservatively with a 12 ′ advantage over Kessler and 19 ′ over Judith.
+When passing through kilometer 12 Judith placed third.
+In the half marathon the situation was as follows, Teresa Adam leader alone, running conservatively with a 12 ′ advantage over Kessler and 19 ′ over Judith.
 Fourth was McBride 4 ′ from Judith and fifth Julia Grant more than 23 ′ from the TRICBM triathlete.

-The dream qualification for Kona was in Judith's legs although she still had 21km of running left.
+The dream classification for Kona was on Judith's legs although she still had 21km of running on foot.

-Passing through km 32, the race remained practically the same with the first three, while Judith had managed to increase the rent with more than 7 ′ with her pursuer.
+When passing through km 32, the race continued practically the same with the first three, while Judith had managed to increase the rent with her pursuer to more than 7 ′.

-The last 10 kilometers were of total enjoyment for the current Embrunman champion and ITU world silver medalist in Long Distance, who was going to add another historic feat to her record, a triple feat, to rise to the podium of the legendary IRONMAN New Zealand, be the first Spanish to do so ... and obtain the classification for the Hawaii Ironman World Championship, her main objective of the season.
+The last 10 kilometers were of total enjoyment for the current Embrunman champion and ITU world silver medal in Long Distance, who was going to add another historical feat to his medal winners, a triple feat, climb the mythical IRONMAN New Zealand podium, be the first Spanish to get it ... and get qualified for the Ironman World Championship in Hawaii, her main goal of the season.

-The best part of the foot race for Corachán
+The best part of the race on foot for Corachán

-Finally victory for Teresa Adam with a time of 8:40:30 achieving the record of the test, second was the American Meredith Kessler with 8:56:04 and third a historical Judith Corachán Cowgirl with 9:03:22, achieving the best partial running race of all triathletes with 3:04:44.
+Finally victory for Teresa Adam with a time of 8:40:30 achieving the test record, second was the American Meredith Kessler with 8:56:04 and third a historical Judith Corachán Vaquera with 9:03:22, achieving the best partial running race of all triathletes with 3:04:44.

 The fourth position went to the Canadian Rachel mcbride with 9:10:07 and the fifth to Julia Grant with 9: 35: 25.

-"Today I have fought a lot in the whole race and I do not believe what I have done"
+"Today I fought a lot throughout the race and I don't believe what I have done"

-Judith was extremely happy in goal and very satisfied for having achieved the goal of qualifying for the Hawaii World Cup: “I don't know where I am, it was very hard but I think I deserve it.
+Judith was extremely happy at the finish line and very satisfied for having achieved the goal of qualifying for the Hawaii World Cup: “I don't know where I am, it has been very hard but I think I deserve it.

-Today I have fought a lot in the whole race and I do not believe what I have done.
-I still don't believe the Kona thing, but I deserve it.
+Today I fought a lot in the whole race and I don't believe what I have done.
+I still don't believe in Kona, but I deserve it.

-I have given everything to the end and throughout the competition.
+I have given everything until the end and throughout the competition.
 I'm very happy.